Christmas Shot | 12 Shots of Christmas

 Vertical view of the tall glass filled with the green and red shot.
 There is a Christmas tree and candle in the background

-All that is left is to shoot the shot!
+All that is left is to drink it!

-I hope you enjoyed this Christmas shot recipe!
+I hope you enjoyed this tasty Christmas shot recipe!
+It’s delicious and fun.

 And as always, may all your dishes/drinks be delish!